jmynes/IPRO497-203---OnTheGo/README.md

 * 1x JY-MCU Linvor v1.8 Bluetooth Module
   * 4 pins/wires
 * 1x Micto Servo 9g - SG90
+  * Ideally this should be externally powered, we have not set that up yet.

 ### Tech to test
 * LED